Soldy/typeHardening/README.md

 # typeHardening

-Type hardening is a simple type and limit checker.
+Type hardening is a dynamic type-checking tool for javascript.
+Try to be simple as possible.

 ## init